 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percent of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry would argue this is a reasonable measure of rehabilitation performance.
+This is the percentage of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of autonomy with ADL's often correlates with better rehabilitation services.

 - Samaritan HospitalAcute Care Hospitals 1.04 miles away801 East Wheeler Road Moses Lake Washington 98837Government - Hospital District or Authority(509) 765-5606